Ana María Archila

-Ana María Archila (born 1978 or 1979) is an American activist serving as co-director of the New York Working Families Party.
+Ana María Archila (born in 1979) is an American activist serving as commissioner of the Mayor's Office of International Affairs for New York City.
+She was the co-director of the New York Working Families Party from 2023 to 2026.

 Early life

 Archila was born and raised in Bogotá, Colombia.
 At the age of 17, Archila moved to the United States.

 Career

 Archila attended Montclair State University before becoming a staff member of the Latin American Integration Center (LAIC) in Staten Island and Queens.
 The founding director of LAIC, Sara Maria Archila, was a former human rights lawyer from Colombia and was also Archila's aunt.

 Latin American Integration Center

 After Sara María Archila died from cancer, Ana María Archila became the executive director of LAIC.
 She began serving in this role in 2003.
 Archila advocated on behalf of parents with limited English language skills in Staten Island and Queens, New York, to obtain more information about their children's education.
 After LAIC merged with Make the Road by Walking to become Make the Road New York (MRNY), she become a co-executive director of the new organization.
 Under the leadership of Archila and her co-directors, MRNY became the largest grassroots immigrant organization in New York City.